Selecting Assessments

 • Make sure that the following settings are made to testing sessions: Join Before Host– OFF, Password– ON, Screenshare– ON, Whiteboard– OFF, Annotation– OFF and File Share– OFF.

-• Send the Zoom meeting information to students using a Blackboard Announcement.
+• Send the Zoom meeting information to students.

 Zoom Backgrounds